damianfraszczak/rpasdt/docs/files/contributing.md

 This project supports [**pre-commit**](https://pre-commit.com/).
 To use it please install it in the `pip install pre-commit` and then run `pre-commit install` and you are ready to go.
 Bunch of checks will be executed before commit and files will be formatted correctly.

+Pre-commit works on staged files while commiting.
+To run it without a command one should run `pre-commit run`.
+Changes has to be staged.

+To run pre-commit hooks on all changes in the branch:

+1. Sync branch with main
+1. Run `git diff --name-only --diff-filter=MA origin/main | xargs pre-commit run --files`

+For branches that are not based on `main` you might replace `origin/main` with `origin/{your_branch}`